 Figure 7 Flying unit move patterns

 Flying unit’s HP, power and attack rule is same as base unit, but move patterns are further for 1 tile like in figure 7.
 Another unique attribute of flying units is that base unit and melee unit cannot attack them because they are flying.
-Even flying units, themselves cannot attack other flying units.
+Even flying units themselves cannot attack other flying units.

 Figure 8 Range unit move patterns

 The last type of unit is range unit.
 Range unit’s hp and power is same as base unit.
-Its move patterns are as same as base and melee unit, but they attack the tile in front of them after their move.
-The attack directions depend on side of the unit.
-Range unit is the only way to attack flying unit.
+Its move patterns are the same as base and melee unit, but they attack the tile in front of them after their move.
+The attack directions depend on side of the unit (we have White unit on one side and Red unit on the other side).
+Range unit is the only unit type that can attack a flying unit.

 Figure 9 White range unit attack example